 Outlook includes all text inside the chevrons as part of the link, and the recipient receives the complete link to the file.

 Note: If you insert the link by using the Hyperlink command, then no truncation occurs.
-In a new message, on the Insert tab, in the Links group, click Hyperlink.
+In a new message, on the Insert tab, in the Links group, click Link (if you are using Outlook 2016) or Hyperlink.